tarunsaini04/deploy-sphere/README.md

 aws-sdk, simple-git, redis, dotenv, cors

 ⚙️ How It Works: The Deployment Lifecycle
-The platform's logic is a carefully orchestrated sequence of events across its microservices.

 Submission: The user pastes a GitHub repository URL into the React Frontend and clicks "Deploy".

 Upload Service: